akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/parameter-directives/parameters.md

 : require value of parameter "color" to be `"blue"` and extract nothing

 `"amount".as[Int]`
-: extract value of parameter "amount" as `Int`, you need a matching `Unmarshaller` in scope for that to work (see also @ref[Unmarshalling](../../../common/unmarshalling.md))
+: extract value of parameter "amount" as `Int`, you need a matching @unidoc[Unmarshaller] in scope for that to work (see also @ref[Unmarshalling](../../../common/unmarshalling.md))

 `"amount".as(deserializer)`
-: extract value of parameter "amount" with an explicit `Unmarshaller` `"distance".*`
+: extract value of parameter "amount" with an explicit @unidoc[Unmarshaller] `"distance".*`
 : extract multiple occurrences of parameter "distance" as `Iterable[String]`

 `"distance".as[Int].*`
-: extract multiple occurrences of parameter "distance" as `Iterable[Int]`, you need a matching `Unmarshaller` in scope for that to work
+: extract multiple occurrences of parameter "distance" as `Iterable[Int]`, you need a matching @unidoc[Unmarshaller] in scope for that to work
 (see also @ref[Unmarshalling](../../../common/unmarshalling.md))

 `"distance".as(deserializer).*`
-: extract multiple occurrences of parameter "distance" with an explicit `Unmarshaller`
+: extract multiple occurrences of parameter "distance" with an explicit @unidoc[Unmarshaller]

 You can use @ref[Case Class Extraction](../../case-class-extraction.md) to group several extracted values together into a case-class instance.